(This poem evolved from notes that I scribbled into the margin

 The brownie that she serves me

-crumbles when I try to break it in half.
+crumbles when I try to break it into two.

 Her sense of humor allows it and so I tease her.